 Penalties for the Failure to Report a Car Accident in Florida

-If you are required by law to report an accident and fail to do so, the consequences you face are non-criminal in nature.
+If you are required by Florida Statutes § 316.066 to report an accident and fail to do so, the consequences you face are non-criminal in nature.
+The failure to report an accident results in a $30 penalty.
 You cannot go to jail for this offense, as it is not treated as a criminal charge.
-Instead, the failure to report an accident results in a $30 penalty.

 The consequences for leaving the scene of an accident without reporting it to police are much steeper.
-Leaving the scene of an accident is a criminal offense that could result in jail time if the collision involved bodily injuries or death.
+Leaving the scene of an accident is a criminal offense that could result in jail time, especially if the collision involved extensive property damage, bodily injuries or death.

 State law does not require motorists to report every accident to police.
-Minor collisions and fender benders do not necessitate notifying law enforcement.
+Minor collisions and fender benders do not require you to notify law enforcement.
 The situations where you must notify the police of an accident include:

 - Accidents that result in bodily injuries

 - Accidents that result in death

 - Accidents that result in property damage in an apparent amount of $500 or more

 It should be noted that the $500 threshold for property damage is low enough to apply to a large number of motor vehicle accidents.
 The reality of car repairs is that even relatively minor body work frequently costs more than $500.
 Outside of minor scrapes or dings, many car accidents easily surpass the $500 threshold.

 The law requires notifying the police of an accident as soon as possible through the fastest means available.
 This often means calling the police from the scene of the crash.
 Since a majority of people carry cell phones, this is easier than ever.
 Notifying the police in this way is enough to satisfy a motorists’ duty to report an accident.